AMSTERDAM REVIEW

 perhaps just slightly tilted,

-and one of us is now
+in which one of us is now

 only a mirror figure